 USI political science students participate in service learning courses to gain new perspectives on classroom topics.

 Our students have learned about global issues and the role of international organizations by helping international nonprofits like Habitat for Humanity, an organization which aims to fight poverty and develop cooperation between countries.

 Students participated in a home build for Habitat's local affiliate and assisted Habitat of Evansville in preparing for a Global Village trip to Botswana.×

 Members of USI's political science student organizations have many opportunities to engage with their discipline.
 Past activities have included visits to law schools in the region and traveling to Washington, D.C.×

 Your political science courses will be led by experienced faculty (never graduate students), with small class sizes that promote interaction.
-The political science degree offers excellent preparation for careers in government, law, education, business and journalism.
+The Government, Law and Diplomacy concentration prepares you for a variety of careers in government, law, education, business and journalism.

-USI's political science program stands out for its strong internship opportunities.
-You can choose from two types of political science internships:
+USI's Political Science program stands out for its strong internship opportunities.
+You can choose from two types of internships:

 In addition, you can design an independent research project on a political science subject of your own choosing, culminating in a political science thesis paper.

 Learn about potential careers in political science from the American Political Science Association.